prakashlab/octopi-driver-board/README.md

 - Planes: `ODSv<Octopi Driver Stack version>-<board type name code>-<specific design name code>`
 - Peripheral boards and daughter boards: `<board type name code>-<specific design name code>`

 Each directory has a short README describing the contents of the directory.
-All boards are designed in KiCAD.
+All boards are designed in KiCad.
 Only the most recent version of each board is included at the HEAD of the repository; older versions of boards are tagged on Git and archived in this repository's Github Releases.

 Templates are provided as starters to copy for creating new boards.
 For more information, refer to [ODSv1.0.0-BT/README.md](ODSv1.0.0-BT/README.md).

-All footprints, documentation, CAD models, and KiCAD libraries for components and daughter boards used with the ODSv1.0.0 boards are available in the `Parts` directory.
+All footprints, documentation, CAD models, and KiCad libraries for components and daughter boards used with the ODSv1.0.0 boards are available in the `Parts` directory.

 ## Maintainers